What is Artificial Intelligence?

 In the mid-1970s, most AI research programs were canceled as expectations were not met.
 AI entered the so called “AI winter”.
 Expectations such as “AI being comparable to human intelligence in late 70s” were technically undoable back then, given the limited computer capacity on processing and storage.

 During the decade of 1980, there were great improvements on a kind of algorithms named artificial neural networks.
 An artificial neural network algorithm follows a machine learning model inspired on the biological neural networks that constitute animal brains.
 The network can learn relationships between input and output data.
-Once it has been trained, the data learned and stored in the hidden layers make it possible to generalize further knowledge beyond the examples given.
+Once it has been trained, the data learned and stored as parameters in the hidden layers make it possible to generalize further knowledge beyond the examples given.

 For a brief introduction, you can watch this video on the fundamentals of artificial neural networks: